seattleflu/id3c/README.md

 * Consumes and stores enrollment documents from the Audere backend systems

+## Dependencies

+Python dependencies are managed using [Pipenv](https://pipenv.readthedocs.io).

+Install all the (locked, known-good) dependencies by running:

+    pipenv sync

+Add new dependencies to `Pipfile`, run:

+    pipenv install <name>

+and then commit the changes to `Pipfile` and `Pipfile.lock`.

 ## Config

 * Database connection details are set entirely using the [standard libpq